chrisgundling/UdacitySDC-Challenge2/README.md

 1. Open an instance with Stanford's AMI and at least 40GB EBS Volume
 2. Upload your dataset as a .tar using sftp
 3. Install Tensorflow: pip install https://storage.googleapis.com/tensorflow/linux/gpu/tensorflow-0.9.0rc0-cp27-none-linux_x86_64.whl
-  - I used tensorflow r0.9 because I knew it worked with Stanford's AMI with minimal changes
+  - I used Tensorflow r0.9 because I knew it worked with Stanford's AMI with minimal changes
 4. Stanford's AMI has CUDA 7.5 and CuDNN v3 installed, but you need CuDNN v4 or higher for tensorflow with GPU
   - Read about installing CuDNN v4 here: https://medium.com/@acrosson/installing-nvidia-cuda-cudnn-tensorflow-and-keras-69bbf33dce8a#.e0mlt5ic3
 5. Update Keras version and change backend to Tensorflow: